Do you ever think about your ebook reading privacy? Is someone tracking what you read?

 A highlighter and a pencil, along with a paperback, would be a lot safer.

 But if you bought the paperback copy online or at your local bookstore with your credit card, you’re not totally safe either.

 You have still left a data trail for the spooks to follow.

-This is a dramatic change in the security and privacy of reading, as until the advent of the ebook, no one had the power to spy on what one read.
+Until the advent of the ebook, no one had the power to spy on what you read.

-Sure, Hitler tried to burn the books, but that pales in the face of the power now, to spy on what millions of people are reading.
+Sure, we have had attempts to burn the books.
+But that pales in the face of the power now to spy on what millions of people are reading.

-So what can you do to protect your reading privacy from Big Brother?
+What can you do to protect your ebook reading privacy?

 Firstly, close all your bank accounts, credit cards, and Paypal account.